monenavarro/magicmetro/README.md

 ## Project Scenario 📖
 *Design and develop an application for central metro system.
 The application needs to provide the swipe in and swipe out functionality.
 Swipe in refers to boarding the station.
 Swipe out refers to coming out of the station.
 Every metro station has both swipe in and out facilities.
-There will be a metro card issued to every user with a minimum balance of Rs 100.*
+There will be a metro card issued to every user with a minimum balance of £5.00.*
 <br />
 <br />
 The metro line consists of 5 linear stations. <br />